IMPORTANT UPDATES

 Returning to Sports After a COVID-19 Infection

-If your teen athlete has been sidelined by COVID-19, you might have concerns about her physical and mental readiness as she prepares to get back in the game.
-Keep the following questions and guidelines in mind when considering whether she's ready to return to sports.
+If your teen athlete has been sidelined by COVID-19, you might have concerns about their physical and mental readiness as they prepare to get back in the game.
+Keep the following questions and guidelines in mind when considering whether they are ready to return to sports.

-Your teen may appear to be fully recovered from COVID-19, and is probably very eager to return to the activities she loves.
-But before you allow her to get back into the gym or out on the field, there are some precautions you should take to ensure she’s physically and mentally ready to return to sports.
+Your teen may appear to be fully recovered from COVID-19, and is probably very eager to return to the activities they love.
+But before you allow them to get back into the gym or out on the field, there are some precautions you should take to ensure they are physically and mentally ready to return to sports.

 Why?
 We now know this virus can be linked to health problems that may last well beyond the initial wave of symptoms.
 Kids may also experience depression or anxiety when they’re out of the game for an extended period of time, and their bodies may be deconditioned, putting them at greater risk for injury.